 Our utilization rate represents the percentage of our cabinet space billing versus total cabinet space available.
-Our utilization rate grew to 57% as of March 31, 2006 from 45% as of March 31, 2005.
+Our utilization rate grew to 53% as of June 30, 2006 from 47% as of June 30, 2005.
 Although we have substantial capacity for growth, our utilization rates vary from market to market among our IBX centers in the eleven markets across the U.S. and Asia-Pacific.
 We continue to monitor the available capacity in each of our selected markets.
 To the extent we have limited capacity available in a given market, it may limit our ability for growth in that market.
+Once capacity becomes limited, we will perform demand studies to determine if future expansion is warranted.
 In addition, power and cooling requirements for some customers are growing on a per unit basis.
 As a result, customers are consuming an increasing amount of power per cabinet.
 Although we generally do not control the amount of draw our customers take from installed circuits, we have negotiated power consumption limitations with certain of our high power demand customers.
 We could face power limitations in our centers even though we may have additional physical capacity available within a specific IBX center.
 This could have a negative impact on the available utilization capacity of a given center, which could have a negative impact on our ability to grow revenues, affecting our financial performance, operating results and cash flows.
 As a result of these power limitations in our existing IBX centers, the maximum utilization rate that we expect to achieve for most IBX centers until we consider an IBX center full or sold-out is approximately 75-80% depending on the building configurations.

-Strategically, we will continue to look at attractive opportunities to grow our market share and selectively improve our footprint and service offerings, such as our acquisition of the Sprint property in Santa Clara in December 2003, our 2004 expansions in the Washington, D.C. and Silicon Valley metro area markets, our 2005 expansions in the Silicon Valley, Chicago and Los Angeles metro area markets opening in 2006 and our 2006 announcements on our intention to build new IBX centers in the Washington, D.C. and Chicago metro areas (see "Recent Developments" below).
+Strategically, we will continue to look at attractive opportunities to grow our market share and selectively improve our footprint and service offerings, such as our acquisition of the Sprint property in Santa Clara in December 2003, our 2004 expansions in the Washington, D.C. and Silicon Valley metro area markets, our 2005 expansions in the Silicon Valley, Chicago and Los Angeles metro area markets opening in 2006, our 2006 expansions in the Washington, D.C. and Chicago metro area markets and our recently announced intention to build a new center in the New York metro area market, which is expected to open in the second half of 2007 (see "Recent Developments" below).
 However, we will continue to be very selective with any similar opportunity.
 As was the case with these recent expansions in the Washington, D.C., Silicon Valley, Chicago and Los Angeles area markets, our expansion criteria will be dependent on demand from new and existing customers, quality of the design, power capacity, access to networks, capacity availability in current market location, amount of incremental investment required by us in the targeted property, lead-time to break-even and in-place customers.
 Like our recent expansions, the right combination of these factors may be attractive to us.
 Dependent on the particular deal, these acquisitions may require upfront cash payments and additional capital expenditures or may be funded through long-term financing arrangements in order to bring these centers up to Equinix standards.
-Property expansion may be in the form of a purchase of real property, as was the case with our recent Washington, D.C. metro area campus property acquisition, or a long-term leasing arrangement.
+Property expansion may be in the form of a purchase of real property, as was the case with our recent Washington, D.C. and Chicago metro area property acquisitions, or a long-term leasing arrangement.